-Architect and engineer working together on building design and systems
+Architect and engineer working together on building design and systems Architect vs. architectural engineer comparison in a modern workspace.

 Architecture vs. Architectural Engineering: What’s the Difference?